wiiaam/PastaBot/COMMANDS.md

 - `.listignores` - Lists all users that are currently ignored by the bot.
 - `.listcucks` - Lists all users currently in the cucks list.
 - `.version <users>`, `.ver <users>` - Reports the versions of the requested users.
+- `.listtriggers` - Lists all of the word triggers and their outputs.

 ## Admin only commands
 - `.admin <action> <users>` - (`add`, `del`) the specified users to the admin group.